cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/saml-sso.md

 <!--- On the **Service Provider Details** page, leave the **Signed Response** option unselected (default).-->
 - On the **Attribute Mapping** page, add an attribute `email`, and select **Basic Information** and **Primary Email**.

-Once you finish the configuration process, your application for Cobalt appears in the Google Workspace.
+Once you've completed the setup, your application for Cobalt appears in the Google Workspace.

 ### Okta